How To Grow A Daphne Bush To Fill Your Garden With Fragrance

 Well-drained soil that isn’t too wet or too dry is a must!
 If the soil is too wet, root rot will set in and your plant will not survive.

 Since I live in an area that has clay, drainage can be a problem.
 So I mound the soil up a bit to make sure the Daphne plants have a good base to grow in.
 And add lots of organic compost.

-Depending on who you talk to, Daphne needs alkaline soil or acidic soil.
-So I’m not sure what the real story is there.
+Depending on who you talk to, Daphnes grow in either alkaline soil or acidic soil.
+So I’m not sure what the truth is.
 But I can tell you that my soil is acidic and they seem to do just fine (I don’t add anything to make the soil around them less acidic).